WebOfTrustInfo/rwot5-boston/event-documents/plenaries/2-lightning-talks.md

 _So for this group, whenever says they're going to make the world a better place, there's probably a downside that you're not seeing.
 KEEP AN EYE OUT FOR IT.
 Don't surpress criticism!_

+## Who Pays?
+### How Does the average user use?

+If you're going to be having decentralized things, you want them highly replicatable and available, and you need economic incentives to make this happen.

+So who pays??

+The questions of constraints and costs don't come up very often.

+## Social Key Recovery

+A humancentric to a technical problem: I have a thing that's valuable and I need to store it and have it not be compromised.

+   1 Shard a key and distribute it among people in my network.
+   2 Or: a friend must approve large-scale transfer of tokens.

 ## Verifiable Claims for Energy Distribution, Telecom, etc.